 The return of Steve Jobs

 Apple looked like it would not survive, as it was a poorly run organization through the early 1990s.
 Executives made terrible decisions with inconsistent strategies and, most importantly, there was no brand idea for what they should be.
-After Steve Jobs came to Apple in 1997, he shifted the focus to rebuilding around the brand idea of “Apple makes technology so simple that everyone can be part of the future.”
+After Steve Jobs came back in 1997, he shifted the focus to rebuilding around the brand idea of “Apple makes technology so simple that everyone can be part of the future.”
 Finally, Steve Jobs came in with a consumer-first approach in a market dominated by an obsession with gadgets, bits, and bytes.

 Click to zoom in